DarkseekerGael/DarkseekerGael/README.md

 ⌚ In my free time, I like to browse reddit, read mostly fantasy and sci-fi books and study.

-:cake: I also love cooking, especially desserts.
+🍰 I also love cooking, especially desserts.

 🎵 Listening to music is something I absolutely can't live without.